Elisabeth of Valois: Queen of Spain

 Philip was very attached to Elisabeth, staying close by her side even when she was ill with smallpox.
 Elisabeth's first pregnancy in 1560 resulted in a stillborn son, followed in 1564 with a miscarriage of twin girls.
 She later gave birth to Infanta Isabella Clara Eugenia on 12 August 1566, and then to Isabella's younger sister Catalina Micaela on 10 October 1567.
 Phillip and Elisabeth were very close to both of their daughters, buying them jams, dolls, toys and more.
 It is said "both rejoiced at the birth of Isabella as if it had been the birth of a son".
-Elisabeth contributed the birth of her first daughter to a miracle attributed to Saint Eugene of Toledo, whose relics she had brought with her as a dowry to Spain.
+Elisabeth ascribed the birth of her first daughter to a miracle attributed to Saint Eugene of Toledo, whose relics she had brought with her as a dowry to Spain.

 Elisabeth corresponded with her former sister-in-law, Mary Stuart, who suggested that her infant son James be smuggled out of Scotland and brought to Spain.
 James would then be raised at the Spanish court and marry one of Elisabeth's daughters.
 But it was not meant to be: by the time Mary's letter reached Spain, Elisabeth suffered another stillbirth on 3 October 1568 and died the same day at Royal Palace of Aranjuez along with her newborn infant daughter.

 After the death of Elisabeth, Catherine de' Medici offered her younger daughter Margaret as a bride for Philip.
 Philip declined the offer.